Bristol Airport Security Information

 Cabin baggage and size allowed

-- ONE item of hand baggage is allowed; dimensions: 56 centimetres long [approximately 22 inches], 45 centimetres high [approximately 17.5 inches], 25 centimetres deep [approximately 9.85 inches] including wheels, handles, side pocket.
+- As with all UK airports, Bristol Airport security allows ONE item of hand baggage; dimensions: 56 centimetres long [approximately 22 inches], 45 centimetres high [approximately 17.5 inches], 25 centimetres deep [approximately 9.85 inches] including wheels, handles, side pocket.

 - All items of luggage which do not fit in the permitted cabin baggage size must be checked in to be placed in the aircraft hold.